devinkr/js-data-types/readme.md

 > Think of data types as ways of representing information.

 A primitive data type is one that represents a single value (as opposed to multiple values).
-In JavaScript there are five primitive types:
+In JavaScript there are five common primitive types:

 1. Strings
 2. Numbers
 3. Booleans
 4. Undefined
 5. Null

+There is a sixth data type, [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#BigInt_type), which is relatively new and not commonly used yet.

 ## Strings (10 minutes / 0:30)